emanuelgestosa/ldts-project/docs/README.md

 - We have a global access point to that instance.
 - The instance is initialized only when it's requested for the first time.

-### We want our program to be compatible with several GUI and also our Viewers shouldn't access the GUI directly.
+### We want our program to be compatible with several GUI and also our Viewers shouldn't access Lanterna directly.

 - **Problem in Context.**